-Active Spine Physical Therapy is a Schroth scoliosis center in Chapel Hill.
+Active Spine Physical Therapy is a Schroth scoliosis center in Cary and Chapel Hill North Carolina.
 It is also a specialty practice in neck, low back, hip and chronic pain syndromes.
 Jay Mosesson, PT, DPT uses interventions that are proven by the latest research combined with his 28 years of experience to get the best possible results in the least amount of time.
 Some these interventions are Schroth therapy for scoliosis, MDT, MSI, Australian manual therapy, Osteopathic manual therapy, Visual mirror imagery, Neuroscience Therapeutic Education, and Motor Control Training.

 At Active Spine you will be attended by Dr. Mosesson for your full session.
 We don’t employee physical therapy assistants or aids.
 His techniques are often successful when other physical therapy or Chiropractic techniques were unsuccessful.
 We strive to get you scheduled as soon as possible after you call us, and to be on time for your appointment.

 WHAT TO EXPECT AT ACTIVE SPINE: